Back to Blog

 And other times it was riding down the street or on the bike path next to the beach on your off brand beach cruiser.
 Or discovering how the world looked through half a 40 oz next to a bonfire.

-These interfaces all helped shape us and were grounded in the real world - like the 8-track player in the dash of those 70s VW buses.
+These interfaces all helped shape us and were grounded in the real world, like the 8-track player in the dash of those 70s VW buses.
 And now I find myself not staring out the window with John Denver playing, but trying to look into the future and see what happens when generative search and augmented reality replace the search box and the screen.

 From Google Search to Everything Being Search

-The Traditional Search Era (2000-2020)
+Traditional Search (2000-2020)

-For two decades, the information discovery landscape was relatively stable.
+For two decades, information discovery was relatively stable.
 Users typed queries into search engines, received a list of links, and clicked through to websites.
 The optimization game was clear: rank higher in search results, get more clicks, drive more traffic.

 This model created an entire industry around search engine optimization, with well-understood principles: keyword research, content creation, link building, technical optimization.
 The interface was consistent.
 A search box and a list of results.
 The optimization strategies were correspondingly focused.

-The AI Chat Revolution (2022-Present)
+AI Chat Replaces the Search Box (2022-Present)

-The Social Media Integration Revolution (2023-Present)
+Social Media Becomes Retrieval Infrastructure (2023-Present)

-The Augmented Reality Emergence (2024-Present)
+Augmented Reality Arrives (2024-Present)

 On Optimization

 Remember when Metallica sued Napster?
-The band was fighting the interface, not understanding that music consumption had fundamentally shifted.
+The band was fighting the interface, not understanding that music consumption had already shifted.
 Then Apple launched the iPod and iTunes, legitimizing digital music but through a different interface.
 Then Spotify created yet another interface with streaming.
 Each time, the music industry had to choose: fight the new interface or adapt to it.

 But here's what stayed constant through all those interface wars: music was still music.
 Whether you were buying CDs at Tower Records, downloading MP3s from Napster, purchasing songs on iTunes, or streaming on Spotify, the underlying content and the human desire to discover and consume it remained the same.
 The companies that thrived were those that optimized for music discovery and delivery, not those that optimized for any single interface.